-Rich people in the modern world have ‘safe rooms’, where they can hole up if danger threatens.
-Masada was Herod’s ‘safe room’.
-He transformed a lonely desert plateau into an almost impregnable citadel – and a luxury refuge as well.
+Rich people in the modern world have ‘safe rooms’, where they hide if danger threatens.
+Masada was King Herod’s ‘safe room’ – impregnable and luxurious.

 Herod: Soldier, diplomat, villain

-King Herod the Great was a complex person.
-A ferocious fighter, he also loved luxury, and in Masada’s two ornate palaces he indulged his taste for fine things.
+Who was King Herod the Great?
+A complex man: a ferocious fighter, he also loved luxury, and in Masada’s two ornate palaces he indulged his taste for lavish living.

 Was he mad as well?
 He was certainly paranoid, seeing enemies in every corner.
 He reinforced Masada’s walls and built large store houses, barracks – and immense water tanks holding nearly 750,000litres (200,000 gallons) of water, so that he could hold out there if the worst came to the worst, and he was cornered.